-Steve Adams, who signed on as Seven States Power Corp.’s first project manager a decade ago and later served as its vice president, has announced his plan to retire effective Dec.
+Steve Adams, who signed on as Seven States Power Corp.’s first project manager a decade ago and later served as its vice president, retired Dec.
 31.

 Adams joined Seven States (7SPC) having just retired from TVA after 31 years in water-systems planning, operations and project management.
 His initial portfolio included developing 7SPC’s organizational efforts and business case, financing arrangements and contracts.
 He became 7SPC’s vice president in 2015 and was saluted with a standing ovation from 7SPC’s members at their annual meeting, held Nov.
 30 in Franklin, TN.